 Magnesium is interlocked with calcium, where one of these minerals helps to control the activity of the other.
-Because of its ability to temper calcium's activity, magnesium has been called nature's calcium channel blocker.
 After potassium, magnesium is the second most abundant electrolyte within the cell.

 What is magnesium?